 CLASS 1 - Tanned Hides - Exhibit of a wild animal hide properly processed by the member.
 No requirement as to mounting but should not exceed 48 inches x 48 inches and be able to be moved by two people.
-Include the animal's name and the following information about the exhibitor's personal field experiences, study OR observations that relate to the exhibit.
+Must include the animal's name and the following: information about the 4-H members personal field experiences, study OR observations that relate to the exhibit.
 SF

 CLASS 2 - Taxidermy - Any legal fish, bird, or other wild animal properly processed by the member.
 No requirement as to mounting but should not exceed 48 inches x 48 inches and be able to be moved by two people.
-Include the animal's name and the following information about the exhibitor's personal field experiences, study, OR observations that relate to the exhibit.
+Must include the animal's name and the following: information about the 4-H members personal field experiences, study, OR observations that relate to the exhibit.
 SF